-The Group leases the majority of its properties.
-The terms of property leases vary from country to country, although they all tend to be tenant repairing with rent reviews every 1 to 10 years and many have break clauses.
+The Group leases a number of properties in the jurisdictions where it operates.
+The terms of property leases vary from jurisdictions, although they all tend to be tenant repairing with rent reviews every 1 to 10 years and many have break clauses.
+The Group also leases certain items of office and testing equipment and motor vehicles.
+All leases comprise only fixed payments over the lease terms.